Patient education: Genetic testing for breast and ovarian cancer (Beyond the Basics)

 ●Employers and insurers cannot require you to have genetic testing.

-If you test positive for a BRCA1 or BRCA2 mutation, talk to your family about the results.
+If you test positive for a mutation in a gene such as BRCA1 or BRCA2, it is important that you talk with your family about the results.
 Some family members will want to talk to their doctor or nurse about having genetic testing.

 INTERPRETING THE RESULTS